alex23lemm/AWS-AI-Services-R-Workshop/01_Using_Rekognition_from_R/01_Using_Rekognition_from_R.md

 ## Loading the necessary libraries

-First we load the necessary libraries: Using `paws` is a no brainer here.
+First, we load the necessary libraries: Using `paws` is a no-brainer here.
 We will use `purrr`'s magic and `tibble` to parse the responses of our API requests.
 We will use `readr` primarily to read binary data of image files and `magick` to add Bounding Boxes to images after having received their coordinates via an API response.

 ```r